corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-notaries.md

 ## Overview

 The notary cluster is Corda's uniqueness consensus service.
 The notary's role is to ensure a transaction contains only unique input states.

-The cluster's signature is obtained once it verifies that a proposed transaction’s input states have not already been consumed by a prior transaction.
-Upon determining this, the notary cluster will either:
+After it examines a proposed transaction's input states, a notary either:

-* Sign the transaction in cases where all input states are found to be unique.
+* Signs the transaction, if all the input states are unique.
-* Reject the transaction and flag that a double-spend attempt has occurred in cases where any of the input states are identical to those already encountered in a previous transaction.
+* Rejects the transaction and flags it as a  double-spend attempt if the input states match any from a previous transaction.

-Every state has an appointed notary cluster, so the cluster will only notarize a transaction if it is the appointed notary cluster of all the transaction’s input states.
+Every state has an appointed notary cluster.
+The cluster only notarizes transactions if it is the appointed notary cluster for all the transaction’s input states.

 ## Validation

-A notary cluster can be configured to provide validity consensus by validating each transaction before committing it.
-There are therefore two notary deployments available:
+Notary clusters can provide validity consensus by validating each transaction before committing it.
+There are two types of notary deployment:

-* The non-validating notary, where the transaction **is not** checked for validity
+* The non-validating notary, where the transaction **is not** checked for validity.
-* The validating notary, where the transaction **is** checked for validity
+* The validating notary, where the transaction **is** checked for validity.

 ### Data visibility

-Below is a summary of which specific transaction components have to be revealed to each type of notary:
+Specific transaction components must be revealed to each type of notary:

 {{< table >}}